zistk/ELKstack_Repo_Hw/README.md

 to the network.
 	- Load-balancers help sort and midigate too much traffic in the network, sorting the packets of data into the individual VM's on the network Web-01, Web-02 and Web-03.
-	# A fourth or fith could be made, but as a class we used Microsoft.Azure to make our
+	# A fourth or fifth could be made, but as a class we used Microsoft.Azure to make our
 	# cloud network which charged me for any more then the ones I made.
 	we started with our jump-box, the jump box is exposed to the internet and is a center point of the network that will sit and allow traffic to run through my security group and access to my containers.

-after creating my cloud network we started work on the ELK server to allow users like myself to monitor the vulnerable VM'0s for changes to the Logs and the system operations. by integrating two different "Beats".
+after creating my cloud network we started work on the ELK server to allow users like myself to monitor the vulnerable VM's for changes to the Logs and the system operations. by integrating two different "Beats".
 	-Filebeat which logs all files, and all changes to any Files on the machine its installed on.
 In this case the webservers1,2,3.